Think outside the box with 10 creative wedding ideas

 How much do you charge as a marriage celebrant and what does it include?

 Please never choose a celebrant on price alone.
 Trust me, that’s fraught with danger.
-There are basically three price points for marriage celebrants (though this is generalised to the Sunshine Coast and obviously changes according to regions).
+There are basically three price points for marriage celebrants (though this is generalised and obviously changes according to regions).
 These costs are for a big white wedding, not elopements which are generally cheaper:

-Up to $500 : The lower end of the market – be careful how you choose your celebrant, don’t do it just based on price
+Up to $500 : The low end of the market - be careful how you choose your celebrant, don't do it just based on price

 Bride laughing out loud as she hold's grooms hands as Lynette Maguire marriage celebrant talks into a microphone